7th Street & 8th Street Safety Projects

 With bicycle facilities already located on Market, Howard, Folsom, Brannan, and Townsend Streets, 7th and 8th are important bicycle network links, connecting people on bike to the City’s south and east neighborhoods, which include destinations like the Caltrain station and Mission Bay.

-In 2016, former Mayor Ed Lee issued an executive directive on bicycle and pedestrian safety, explicitly calling for a focus on delivering near-term safety improvements on 7th and 8th streets.
+In 2016, former Mayor Ed Lee issued an executive directive on bicycle and pedestrian safety on bicycle and pedestrian safety, explicitly calling for a focus on delivering near-term safety improvements on 7th and 8th streets.
 In 2019, Mayor London Breed further underscored the importance of building a connected network of protected bikeways to make streets safer through quick-build improvements on 7th Street.

 Comprehensive traffic safety improvements were installed throughout 8th Street and parts of 7th Street between May 2017 and July 2019.
-The project team is now finalizing installation of additional improvements on 7th Street from Folsom Street to Townsend Street as the 7th Street Quick-Build Safety Project, connecting previous traffic safety installations to create one continuous protected biking corridor along 7th Street.
+Further improvements on 7th Street from Folsom Street to Townsend Street were installed as the 7th Street Quick-Build Safety Project in 2020 and 2021, connecting previous traffic safety installations to create one continuous protected biking corridor.

 Previous conditions on 7th Street